 Method 1: The volume control can be easily accessed from the taskbar.
 The volume or the speaker icon can be found at the right-hand corner of your computer screen, where you also find the date and time.
 This is denoted by the speaker icon.

-When you observe more closely, you will notice that the menu page also allows you to change your input and output device and even check whether your microphone is being used for video chats or calls.
+When you observe more closely, you will notice that the menu page allows you to change your input and output device and even check whether your microphone is being used for video chats or calls.

 Method 2: On the left-hand corner of the taskbar, type Sound in the search bar.
 On the result page, select Change system sounds.
 Here, you should check if the sound is disabled.
 If it is, change the settings to Enabled.
 Next, click on Apply, before selecting OK.